seismik76/hockey-calgary-scraper/README.md

 }
 ```

-After editing the map, run `python scraper.py` again to update the community names in the database.
+After editing the map, run `python scraper.py` (or use the "Run Scraper" button in the app) to update the database.

 ## Project Structure